 The site: Blue Creek, Belize

-Starting in 1992, the Maya Research Project (MRP) is an affiliate of University of Texas at Tyler.
+The Maya Research Project is an affiliate of the University of Texas at Tyler.
 It’s legit, certified by the Register of Professional Archaeologists.
-According to the project’s website, “Recent support has come from the Archaeological Institute of America, National Geographic Society, the National Science Foundation, the Heinz Foundation, and the American Council of Learned Societies.”
 The project’s overarching goal is to understand more about the societies of the Americas, and to educate interested people about the ethics and procedures of archaeology.
 The Blue Creek site is about 20 miles east of the Guatemalan border.

-The details: There are four two-week field sessions this year, running from late May to late July.
-Adult volunteers pay $1,850 for a two-week field session; subsequent sessions cost less.
-To learn a field specialty, like scientific illustration or the study of skeletal remains, the cost for two weeks is $2,100.
+The details: There are three two-week field sessions in 2020, running from June 1 through mid-July.
+UT also offers four laboratory classes in the field on topics like archaeological artifact analysis and 3D mapping.
+Adult volunteers pay $1,850 for a two-week field session; students enrolled in accredited college courses get a break and only pay $1,600.
 Participants are housed in a two-story building with a kitchen, or nearby cabanas without electricity.
 Meals and water are included, and laundry is available for a small fee.
-Evening lectures have covered topics ranging from conservation, mapping, and the sad history of looting Mayan remains.
+Evening lectures cover topics like conservation, mapping, and the sad history of looting Mayan remains.

-Contact: For more information, check out the project’s detailed site or email firstname.lastname@example.org.
+Contact: For more information, check out the project’s detailed website or email firstname.lastname@example.org.

-The site: Travelers ages 18 and over can spend a day learning the principles of archaeology alongside University of Athens experts at a new project at Marathonas, Greece.
+The site: Travelers who are 18 and over can spend a day learning the principles of archaeology alongside University of Athens experts at a new project at Marathonas, Greece.
 Student visitors will learn everything from recognizing surface artifacts to properly photographing them, and maybe even get their hands dirty by taking the site down a layer.
-They’ll also see the Tomb of Marathon, aka “the Pile,” a monument to soldiers who fell at the Battle of Marathon.
+They’ll also see the Tomb of Marathon, aka “the Pile,” which is a monument to soldiers who fell at the Battle of Marathon.

 Details: Cost depends on number of participants in the group, and includes transport from guests’ hotels, meals (including beer, wine, or soda) at the tour company’s favorite seaside taverna, and all entrance fees.
-For details regarding dates and availability, visit the Marathon Excavation Tour site.
+For details regarding dates and availability, visit the Marathon Excavation Tour’s website.

-Contact: Click here to contact Discover Greek Culture, which runs the excavation tour.
+Contact: Contact Discover Greek Culture, which runs the excavation tour, for more information.

 The finds: The main questions the head archaeologists are asking include how Angkorian and post-Angkorian communities sustained political strife and why certain people stayed when the political capital of the area moved south.
 This is household archaeology: an investigation of the everyday lives, possessions, and structures made by small communities.
 Some of the most revelatory artifacts include ancient ceramics and domestic structures.

 Contact: Dr. Miriam Stark of the University of Hawaii at Manoa is the co-director of the project.
-To contact Earthwatch, click here.
+Contact Earthwatch for more information to apply.

 The finds: The BBPI has located fossils of prehistoric crocodiles, mammals, lizards, birds, and dinosaurs.
 It has three more quarries to excavate in the region.

-Details: People 12 and older in healthy physical condition can join the dig for one or two days as an Expedition Daily Visitor or one week as a crew member.
-Slated weeks are June 30th to August 10th; check availability of sessions here.
-Lodging and meals are provided in the Beartooth Mountains at the Yellowstone-Bighorn Research Association.
-Cost is $1,600 per week including room and board, all meals, tools, training, and transport to and from the site from the research association headquarters.
+Details: Individuals who are 12 and older in healthy physical condition can join the dig for one or two days as an Expedition Daily Visitor or one week as a crew member.
+Slated weeks are June 28 to August 8 (check availability of sessions).
+Lodging and meals are provided in the Beartooth Mountains at the Yellowstone Bighorn Research Association.
+Cost is $1,750 per week including room and board, all meals, tools, training, and transport to and from the site from the research association headquarters.

 Contact: For more information, email email@example.com or check out the organization’s FAQs here.

 Fort San Juan is (probably) the oldest European settlement in the interior of the United States.
-The fort was used from 1567-1568, but native peoples occupied the site well before the Europeans arrived.
+The Spanish fort was used from 1567 to 1568, but native peoples occupied the site well before the Europeans arrived.
 In fact, researchers have found a mound site from the Mississippian Period and a native town, in addition to five burned buildings from a Spanish settlement.
-This site honors all kinds of interests, and covers both prehistoric and historic occupations.
+This site honors all kinds of interests and covers both prehistoric and historic occupations.

-Details: Field dates are June 3 to June 28.
+Details: Field dates are June 1 to June 26.
 No experience is necessary.
 Volunteers must be 16 or older and commit to contributing for at least one week (but can stay up to four weeks).
-Cost is $425 per week.
+The cost is $425 per week.
 Optional room and board is an additional $75 per week.
-Visit the website for more information here.

-Contact: For more information, Dr. David Moore of Warren Wilson College at firstname.lastname@example.org or visit the website.
+Contact: For more information, contact Dr. David Moore of Warren Wilson College at firstname.lastname@example.org or visit the website.